 - The current physical distancing requirements must be maintained for any religious gathering or ceremony regardless of whether they are held indoors or outdoors (1.5metres between each person and a minimum space of 4 sqm per person is available) - Outdoor Religious gatherings and ceremonies are permitted providing physical distancing requirements can be maintained.

+In Metropolitan Melbourne and Mitchell Shire, funerals can be held with up to 10 people plus those required to conduct the service.

-At funerals up to 50 people are allowed at an indoor or outdoor funeral, plus the minimum people required to conduct the funeral, providing a minimum floorspace of 4 sqm per person is available and all other physical distancing requirements and hygiene practices can be met.
+In all other local government areas, up to 50 people are allowed at an indoor or outdoor funeral, plus the minimum people required to conduct the funeral, providing a minimum floorspace of 4 sqm per person is available and all other physical distancing requirements and hygiene practices can be met.